 - Board lot.
 Make sure that you buy the minimum shares according to the board lot.

-- Subscribe to IPO.
+- Subscribe to initial public offering or IPO.
 This is done via the PSE EASy.

 Buying REIT through unit investment trust funds (UITF)